menandmice/micetro_docs/guides/user-manual/dhcp_superscopes.rst

 * Superscopes that include scopes existing on multiple servers (split scopes) are indicated as <multiple values> if the superscope name is not the same on both servers.
 Although this configuration is valid, it is recommended to use the same superscope name across servers in a split scope setup.

 If you have administrative privileges, you can view the defined superscopes on a DHCP server.
 Go to the **Admin** page and select the desired DHCP server.
-Then select :guilabel:`View superscopes` on the :guilabel:`Action` or the row :guilabel:`...` menu.
+Then select :guilabel:`View superscopes` on the :guilabel:`Action` or the Row :guilabel:`...` menu.

 .. image:: ../../images/superscopes-dhcp-server.png
    :width: 90%